Ioannis Kouzeloglou: Professional career

 On September 20, 2020, he signed with Aris Thessaloniki.
 After a very successful season (career-high averages of 10.5 points and 7.2 rebounds per contest in a total of 21 games), which also brought him into the ranks of the senior national team, Kouzeloglou amicably parted ways with the Greek team in order to join the French club Élan Béarnais Pau-Orthez.

 On July 24, 2021, he returned to Greece for Iraklis Thessaloniki.
 On December 31, 2021, he parted ways with the team over the legality of his contract submitted to the league authorities.
 On the same day, Kouzeloglou signed with AEK Athens for the rest of the season.
 In 26 league games (16 with AEK and 10 with Iraklis), he averaged 9 points, 6 rebounds and 0.9 assists in 23 minutes per contest.

 On November 24, 2022, Kouzeloglou made his return to Lavrio after two years.
 On February 28, 2023, he moved to Spanish club San Pablo Burgos for the rest of the season.

 On July 4, 2023, Kouzeloglou returned to AEK Athens, signing a two-year contract.

 On July 9, 2025, Kouzeloglou signed a two-year deal with EuroLeague powerhouse Panathinaikos as an auxiliary player.
+On January 1, 2026, he was loaned to Maroussi for the rest of the season.

+On March 25, 2026, Kouzeloglou returned from his loan to Panathinaikos for the rest of the season, after the Greens terminated their contract with Richaun Holmes.